Represents a modifiable Distribution family

 Export sampling, density, probability and quantile functions to plain R functions

-Creates new functions in envir
+Creates new functions in envir named {r,d,p,q}<name> which implement

-and dist$quantile
+dist$sample, dist$density, dist$probability and dist$quantile as

-plain functions with default arguments specified by with_params
+plain functions with default arguments specified by with_params or the

 fixed parameters.